YanghaiCong/computer_science/MacOS_terminal.md

 This is a [link](https://zhuanlan.zhihu.com/p/21723250) to a good article for Linux.

-This is a[link](https://www.youtube.com/watch?v=jDINUSK7rXE) to a good video tutorial.
+This is a [link](https://www.youtube.com/watch?v=jDINUSK7rXE) to a good video tutorial.

 Print Work Dirictory